IUDataStructuresCourse/course-web-page-fall-2022/lectures/Nov-16.md

 Proof that this greedy choice is optimal:

-Suppose that we have an optimal solution A, that is, a maximal set of activities that do not conflict with each other.
-Now the greedy choice is the activity x that finishes first.
-If activity x is in A, then we are done.
+Suppose that we have some other optimal solution A, that is, a maximal set of activities that do not conflict with each other.
+Let's compare that solution to the one we obtain by greedy choice, and show that greedy choice yields a solution that is just as good and therefore optimal.

+Consider our first greedy choice, that is, the activity x that finishes first.
+If activity x is in A, then of course choosing x is just as good as choosing x!
 On the other hand, suppose the activity x is not in A.  Let x' be the first activity to finish amongst those in
-A.  We can replace x' with x to get a new solution.
+A.  We can replace x' with x to get a new optimal solution.
 That is, let A' = (A - {x'}) ∪ {x}.
-The set A' is also an optimal solution because x does not conflict with any of the other activities: its finish time is less than that of x', and therefore, less than the start time of any other activity in A.  Also, the size of A' is the same as A.
+The set A' is also an optimal solution because x does not conflict with any of the other activities: its finish time is less than that of x', and therefore, less than the start time of any other activity in A.  Also, the size of A' is the same as A. We can then repeat the above reasoning, comparing the next greedy choice to the optimal solution A'.

 ### Implementation of Activity Selection